cuthbertLab/music21/music21/documentation/source/usersGuide/usersGuide_03_pitches.rst

 User's Guide, Chapter 3: Pitches, Durations, and Notes again
 ============================================================

-Now that you have made a couple of ``Note`` objects, it's time to dig a little deeper into what makes a ``Note`` really a ``Note``, namely, :ref:`modulePitch`, and :ref:`moduleDuration` objects.
+Now that you've made a couple of ``Note`` objects, it's time to dig a little deeper into what makes a ``Note`` really a ``Note``, namely, :ref:`modulePitch`, and :ref:`moduleDuration` objects.